 The Company occasionally utilizes derivative financial instruments, principally interest rate swaps, to manage its exposure to fluctuations in interest rates.
-The Company has established policies and procedures for risk assessment, and the approval, reporting and monitoring of derivative financial instrument activities.
+The Company has established policies and procedures for risk assessment, and the approval, reporting and monitoring of derivative financial instruments.
 Derivative financial instruments must be effective in reducing the Company's interest rate risk exposure in order to qualify for hedge accounting.
 When the terms of an underlying transaction are modified, or when the underlying hedged item ceases to exist, all changes in the fair value of the instrument are marked-to-market with changes in value included in net income for each period until the derivative instrument matures or is settled.
 Any derivative instrument used for risk management that does not meet the hedging criteria is marked-to-market with the changes in value included in net income.
 The Company has not entered into, and does not plan to enter into, derivative financial instruments for trading or speculative purposes.
 Additionally, the Company has a policy of entering into derivative contracts only with major financial institutions.
-On January 20, 2010, the Company paid approximately \$5.5 million to terminate interest rate swaps applicable to the financing for its development joint venture project in Stroudsburg, Pennsylvania.
-As of March 31, 2010, the Company believes it has no significant risk associated with non-performance of the financial institutions which are the counterparties to its derivative contracts.
-Additionally, based on the rates in effect as of March 31, 2010, if a counterparty were to default, the Company would receive a net interest benefit.
-At March 31, 2010, the Company had approximately \$20.4 million of mortgage loans payable subject to interest rate swaps which converted LIBOR-based variable rates to fixed annual rates ranging from 5.4% to 6.5% per annum.
-At that date, the Company had accrued liabilities of \$1.6 million (included in accounts payable and accrued
+On January 20, 2010, the Company paid approximately \$5.5 million to terminate interest rate swaps applicable to the financing for its development joint venture property in Stroudsburg, Pennsylvania.

+As of June 30, 2010, the Company believes it has no significant risk associated with non-performance of the financial institutions which are the counterparties to its derivative contracts.
+Additionally, based on the rates in effect as of June 30, 2010, if a counterparty were to default, the Company would receive a net interest benefit.
+At June 30, 2010, the Company had approximately \$20.3 million of mortgage loans payable subject to interest rate swaps.
+Such interest rate swaps converted LIBOR-based variable rates to fixed annual rates of 5.4% and 6.5% per annum.
+As of June 30, 2010, the Company had accrued liabilities of \$1.8 million (included in accounts payable and accrued expenses on the consolidated balance sheet) relating to the fair value of interest rate swaps applicable to mortgage loans payable.
+Charges and/or credits relating to the changes in fair values of such interest rate swaps are made to accumulated other comprehensive (loss) income, noncontrolling interests (minority interests in consolidated joint ventures and limited partners' interest), or operations (included in interest expense), as appropriate.

-The following is a summary of the derivative financial instruments held by the Company at March 31, 2010 and December 31, 2009:
+The following is a summary of the derivative financial instruments held by the Company at June 30, 2010 and December 31, 2009:

-Not ional valu ies Balance Fair value Designation/ March 31, December 31, Expiration sheet March 31, December 31, Cash flow Derivative Count 2010 Count 2009 dates location 2010 2009 Accounts payable Non-qualifying Interest 1 \$ 23,891,000 2011 and \$ 1,297,000 Qualifying rate swaps 2 \$ 20,380,000 8 \$ 56,925,000 2010 - 2020 accrued expenses \$ 1,587,000 \$ 4,655,000
+Notional values Notional values Balance Fair value Designation/ Cash flow Derivative Count June 30, 2010 Count December 31, 2009 Expiration dates sheet location June 30, 2010 December 31, 2009 Non-qualifying Interest 1 \$ 23,891,000 2011 Accounts payable and \$ \$ 1,297,000 Qualifying rate swaps 2 \$ 20,287,000 8 \$ 56,925,000 2010 - 2020 accrued expenses \$ 1,789,000 \$ 4,655,000

-The following presents the effect of the Company's derivative financial instruments on the consolidated statements of operations and the consolidated statements of equity for the three months ended March 31, 2010 and 2009:
+The following presents the effect of the Company's derivative financial instruments on the consolidated statements of operations and the consolidated statements of equity for the three and six months ended June 30, 2010 and 2009: